rykelly82/DevOps-Course-Workshop-Module-07-Learners/during_workshop_7.md

 **Scripts** specify a specific command to run, such as our `echo` command, or something more complex (including executing a script file!).

-**Tasks** refer to a predefined mdoule, typically built-in & provided by Microsoft.
+**Tasks** refer to a predefined module, typically built-in & provided by Microsoft.
 These can be useful for common requirements, such as installing a particular package, or interacting with the Azure platform.

 [A list of Microsoft provided tasks can be viewed here.](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/?view=azure-pipelines)